Don't You Worry My Little Pet: Release

+According to biographer Mick Brown: "Nobody apart from Spector was really convinced the song was any good.
+Stan Ross would later dismiss it as 'a piece of crap', and even Anette Kleinbart [sic] thought it was 'dreadful'."
+After signing with Era Records, a small independent label, the group adopted the name "the Teddy Bears" and selected another original composition by Spector, "To Know Him Is to Love Him", as the B-side for their first single.
+The song was subsequently promoted as the A-side and topped national charts in late 1958.

 Art and Dotty Todd version

-On November 17, 1958, another version recorded by Art and Dotty Todd was given a four-star rating in Billboard, indicating "very strong sales potential".
+On November 17, 1958, a version recorded by Art and Dotty Todd was given a four-star rating in Billboard, indicating "very strong sales potential".
 The publication referred to it a "swingy rocker ...
 Side moves, and it could get some action."